SDA-SE/sda-spring-boot-commons/docs/starter-web.md

 `"oidc.client.issuer.uri"`, `"oidc.client.id"` and `"oidc.client.secret"`.

-If the current request context contains the **Authorization** header, the authentication pass-through will be applied instead.
+If the current request context contains the **Authorization** header, the authentication pass-through will be applied instead, in case `"oidc.client.authentication-passthrough.enabled"` flag is enabled.

 ### JAX-RS Mapping